ACCESS-NRI/access-nri-intake-catalog/docs/index.rst

             :classes: btn-block btn-secondary stretched-link

     ---
-    :img-top: _static/code-solid.svg
+    :img-top: _static/code.svg

     **Contributing**

-    Information on how to contribute to the ACCESS-NRI Intake catalog.
+    Information on how to contribute to the ACCESS-NRI Intake catalog and a history of changes made so far.

     +++